hypo69/hypo/docs/gemini/out/en/explainer/src/endpoints/advertisement/facebook/scenarios/switch_account.md

     * `switch_account(driver: Driver)`: Takes a `Driver` object as input, and attempts to locate and click the "Switch Account" button.
 This is a scenario function likely intended to automate a specific part of the Facebook account switching process within a larger web automation framework.

 * **Variables:**
-    * `MODE = 'dev'`: A simple string variable, likely used for configuration differences between development and production environments.
+    * ``: A simple string variable, likely used for configuration differences between development and production environments.
     * `locator`: A `SimpleNamespace` object containing the locator for the "Switch Account" button, loaded from the JSON file.

 * **Potential Errors/Improvements:**